How to Attend Your First Classical Music Concert or Opera Performance

 Don't be Intimidated!

 If you have never attended a classical music concert or opera performance before, you may find that you have a certain level of discomfort.
 Part of this may be in your perceptions that classical music (and its audience) is stuffy and outmoded, or elitist, and part may be that you don't know how to act and are afraid that people will look at you disapprovingly.
-While clearly the standards for behavior are not the same as at a concert of more modern music, the norms for behavior are not difficult to learn and understand.
+While clearly the standards for behavior are not the same as at a concert of more modern music, the standards for behavior are not difficult to learn and understand.
 So don't be afraid to go and have a great time!

 If you think you've never heard classical music or opera before, you'll be surprised.
 Many popular songs are based on melodies appropriated from classical music.
 In addition, you've heard it used in commercials, movies, and jingles all your life.
 You just didn't know it was classical music or opera until now.